Table of contents

 Letting an objection die without resolving it

 The prospect mentions "we have a compatibility issue with our current CRM", you respond vaguely with "we have many integrations", and you move to the next slide.
 You just signed the deal's death.
-Per Nimitai, 68% of lost deals contained at least one unresolved objection in the call recording.
+Objection handling is in fact one of the two weakest skills we measure across our simulations (33/100, observatory).
 The objection does not disappear by being ignored : it resurfaces 3 weeks later as "we are passing for this year".

 Symptoms : objection touched then dropped prospect politely changing subject no "is that resolved for you?"